 Figure 3.
-Departure from average monthly rainfall at Hororata, Burnham and Rigdens Road during the 2019-20 year (Data from NIWA CliFlo database and Environment Canterbury).
+Departure from average monthly rainfall at Hororata, Lincoln and Rigdens Road during the 2020-21 year (Data from NIWA CliFlo database and Environment Canterbury).

-Temporal variation in rainfall during the 2019-20 year is reflected in the accumulated soil moisture deficit.
-As shown on Figure 4, soil moisture deficit was above average from July to December 2019 when it declined appreciably and remained below average until late June 2020.
-As illustrated, temporal variation in soil moisture during 2019-20 followed a similar pattern to that observed during the 2018-19 season, but with a marked reduction in soil moisture occurring around two months earlier.
-Differences in the timing of soil moisture deficit between individual irrigation seasons significantly influence overall water demand in the CPW Scheme.
+Temporal variation in rainfall during the 2020-21 year was reflected in the accumulated soil moisture deficit across the Central Plains area.
+As shown on Figure 4, soil moisture deficit remained around average from July to early October 2021 before varying above and below average in response to individual rainfall events through to mid-January 2021.
+From mid-January 2021 soil moisture remained consistently below average through to the late May 2021 rainfall event.
+As illustrated, temporal variation in soil moisture during 2020-21 followed a similar pattern to that observed during the 2019-20 season.
+However, compared to 2018-19 season, soil moisture deficits during 2020-21 were appreciably higher, aside from a brief period in late summer.
+Differences in the timing of soil moisture deficit between individual irrigation seasons significantly influence the timing and volume of water demand in the CPW Scheme.

 Figure 4.
-Soil moisture deficit at Hororata during 2018-19 and 2019-20, compared to the long-term average (Data from NIWA CliFlo database, Station No. 4702).
+Soil moisture deficit at Hororata during 2018-19, 2019-20 and 2020-21 compared to the long-term average (Data from NIWA CliFlo database, Station No. 4702).

 While requirements for irrigation reflect short-term variation in rainfall, the overall quantity of groundwater and surface water resources in the Central Plains area generally reflect longer-term trends in climate.
-As illustrated on Figure 5, cumulative rainfall during the 2019-20 year was slightly above normal for the first half of the season (July to December) before falling appreciably below normal for the remainder of the year (January to June).
-In contrast, cumulative rainfall was close to normal during the 2018-19 season after having been significantly above normal during the 2017-18 year.
+As illustrated on Figure 5, cumulative rainfall during the 2020-21 year was consistently below average throughout the 2020-21 season until the late May 2021 rainfall event.

 Figure 5.
-Cumulative (July to June) rainfall at Hororata, 2015-16 to 2019-20.
+Cumulative (July to June) rainfall at Hororata, 2015-16 to 2020-21.

-Both short and medium-term variations in rainfall departure from average were reflected in groundwater levels and stream flows across the wider Central Plains area during the 2019-20 year.
+Both short and medium-term variations in rainfall departure from average were reflected in groundwater levels and stream flows across the wider Central Plains area during the 2020-21 year.
 While surface water flows are generally influenced by individual rainfall events over the short-term, variations in groundwater levels and discharge in lowland streams are more strongly influenced by seasonal to inter-annual variations in rainfall.

 Figure 6 shows a plot of groundwater levels in representative ECan long-term monitoring wells located in the Central Plains area.
-During the 2019-20 year, groundwater levels were generally above the long-term median from July to December 2019, declining to, or slightly below, median through the remainder of the year.
-This decline reflects equilibration of groundwater levels to average rainfall after consecutive winters of above average recharge during 2017-18 and 2018-19.
+During the 2020-21, groundwater levels generally declined below the long-term median in spring 2020 and continued to fall for the remainder of the season until recovering strongly following the May 2021 rainfall event.

 Figure 6.
-Long-term groundwater levels recorded in L36/0059 (Hororata), L35/0163 (Kirwee), L36/0063 (Greendale) and M35/1000 (West Melton) from 1980 to 2019 (Data from Environment Canterbury).
+Long-term groundwater levels recorded in L36/0059 (Hororata), L35/0163 (Kirwee), L36/0063 (Greendale) and M35/1000 (West Melton) from 1980 to 2021 (Data from Environment Canterbury).
 Dotted lines indicate long-term median groundwater levels at each site.

 Flows in rivers and streams draining the Central Plains area are influenced by both rainfall and groundwater levels (particularly during periods of limited rainfall).
-Figure 7 compares flow in the Selwyn River at Coes Ford during the 2019-20 year with the long-term average for this site.
-The figure shows flows during August 2019 were well above the long-term average due to significant rainfall, but remained below average for the remainder of the year reflecting average to below average rainfall over this period, particularly during autumn and early winter 2020.
+Figure 7 compares flow in the Selwyn River at Coes Ford during the 2020-21 year with the long-term average for this site.
+The figure shows flows, which were low during late summer and autumn 2020, remained well below the long-term average through the 2020-21 season until the May 2021 rainfall event.

 Figure 7.
-Mean daily flow in the Selwyn River at Coes Ford during 2019-20 compared to the long-term average.
+Mean daily flow in the Selwyn River at Coes Ford during 2020-21 compared to the longterm average.
 Note: scale only shows flows below 25 m3/s.
 (Data from Environment Canterbury)